hl7au/au-fhir-core/input/pagecontent/comparison.md

 - [International Patient Access Client CapabilityStatement](https://hl7.org/fhir/uv/ipa/STU1/CapabilityStatement-ipa-client.html) that describes the basic rules for the International Patient Access client actor that initiates a data access request to and retrieves patient data from an IPA Responder.
 - [International Patient Access Server CapabilityStatement](https://hl7.org/fhir/uv/ipa/STU1/CapabilityStatement-ipa-server.html) that describes the basic rules for the International Patient Access server actor that is responsible for providing responses to queries submitted by International Patient Access requestors.

-##### Additional requirements
+##### IPA Client CapabilityStatement additional requirements
-The following IPA capability statements introduce additional conformance expectations defined in IPA capability statements.
+The [International Patient Access Client CapabilityStatement](https://hl7.org/fhir/uv/ipa/STU1/CapabilityStatement-ipa-client.html) introduces additional conformance expectations not required by AU Core.
+These expectations are listed in the table below.
 Implementers are advised to note that some code changes may be required to ensure full compliance.

-##### IPA Client CapabilityStatement additional requirements
 <table border="1" style="width: 100%; margin: auto; border-collapse: collapse;">
     <thead>
         <tr>